 For decades in cancer research, scientists have studied the link between red meat consumption and cancer.
 Study results have been mixed, but some convincing explanations of why red meat may contribute to this disease are emerging.

 What We Know About Red Meat

-3. How you cook meat makes a big difference.
-High temperatures create carcinogens called heterocyclic amines (HCAs).
-So, it is best to avoid well-done, crisp surfaces.
-Use less-heat-intensive cooking methods, such as stewing, braising, stir fries, or baking or roasting.
-Reduce the saturated fat content of slow-cooked braised meats and stews by skimming the fat off the top of the pan before serving.
+- How you cook meat makes a big difference.
+It is best to avoid well-done, crisp surfaces.
+Use less-heat-intensive cooking methods, such as stewing, braising, stir-fries, or baking or roasting.

-4. Grilling meat produces another carcinogen, polycyclic aromatic hydrocarbons (PAHs).
-As the fat from the meat hits the fire, it creates a toxic smoke that rises up and infuses the meat on the grill.
-Shorten grill times by either marinating the meat beforehand, or partially roasting it.
-Once it’s on the grill, flip it often.
+- Shorten grill times by either marinating the meat beforehand or partially roasting it.
+Once it is on the grill, flip it often.
 Always avoid charring meat.

-5. When eating red meat, serve yourself a small portion and make up your plate with large sides of a variety of fruits and vegetables.
-When cooking it, up the quantity of fruits and vegetables in stir fries, soups and stews.
+- When cooking with meat, up the number of fruits and vegetables in stir-fries, soups, and stews.
 These cancer-fighting foods can counteract some of the cancer-promoting features of red meat.